-Secondary School Education Program at the National Vietnam Veterans Museum, Phillip Island
+Secondary School Education Program

 Education programs can be customised to meet the needs of individual school groups.
-Programs are designed with a curriculum (AusVELS and VCE/VCAL ) focus to fit the duration of your visit and are most suited to students from Years 9 – 12.
+Programs are designed with a curriculum (AusVELS and VCE/VCAL ) focus to fit the duration of your visit and are most suited to students in Years 9 – 12.

 A program can include the following: